Ilovezilian/xtuOjInterfacePlan/README.md

-# xtuOjInterfacePlan
+# xtuOjProject
-## This is xtu online judge interface plan
+## This is xtu online judge Project

 ---